AlexandruPrimac/backend-frontend/README.md

    - http://localhost:8080/, http://localhost:8080/register, http://localhost:8080/cars, http://localhost:8080/races, http://localhost:8080/sponsors, http://localhost:8080/carDetails, http://localhost:8080/raceDetails, http://localhost:8080/user/details
 ```
    - The users with this role can't add races or sponsors.
 They also don't have access to modify the information from these entities.
    - The user is able to add a car, and he/she will be linked to that specific car to modify and delete it.
+He can add a race or a sponsor to the car he is linked to.

 2. **sponge@gmail.com**:
    - Password: sponge1234

 This user has the "USER_ADMIN" and can access every page:
-   - The users with this role can access and modify anything.
+   - The users with this role can access and modify everything.

-3. **Guest users**
+3. **Guest users (unauthenticated):**

 Guests can only access the following pages:
 ```